inet-framework/inet/showcases/tsn/framereplication/automaticmultipathconfiguration/doc/index.rst

 Goals
 -----

-In this example we demonstrate the automatic stream redundancy configuration based on multiple paths from source to destination.
+In this example, we demonstrate the automatic stream redundancy configuration based on multiple paths from the source to the destination.

 | INET version: ``4.4``
 | Source files location: `inet/showcases/tsn/framereplication/automaticmultipathconfiguration <https://github.com/inet-framework/inet/tree/master/showcases/tsn/framereplication/automaticmultipathconfiguration>`__